chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Efficient Multi-task LLM Quantization and Serving for Multiple LoRA Adapters](https://openreview.net/forum?id=HfpV6u0kbX): facilitates the sharing of a single quantized model for multiple LoRA adapters, accepted by NIPS'24
 - [ ] [Comparative Analysis and Optimization of LoRA Adapter Co-serving for Large Language Models](https://dl.acm.org/doi/abs/10.1145/3704440.3704777): more like a survey for LoRA serving
 - [ ] [DeltaZip: Efficient Serving of Multiple Full-Model-Tuned LLMs](https://arxiv.org/abs/2312.05215): compress model deltas to serves multiple full-parameter fine-tuned models(maybe not LoRA fine-tune?)
+- [ ] [ServerlessLoRA: Minimizing Latency and Cost in Serverless Inference for LoRA-Based LLMs](https://arxiv.org/abs/2505.14468): in fact similar to S-LoRA, on the background of serverless LLM+LoRA model

 -------------------------------------
 For LoRA but not serving